garbles/flag/README.md

 ### getFlagsSelector

 A selector to retrieve _computed_ flags from Redux state.
 It is not enough to say `state.flags` because `createFlagsReducer` does not eagerly evaluate computable flags.
-(Thought I suppose if you don't use any computable flags, then you don't necessarily need this 🤷‍♂️.)
+(Though I suppose if you don't use any computable flags, then you don't necessarily need this 🤷‍♂️.)

 ```tsx
 // reducer.ts